luowen93/SENTDEX-OOP/README.md

 Lesson 15: Creating list of dictionaries of blobs to keep track of the specific blobs \
 Lesson 16: Examples of how to make modular class for import \
 Lesson 17: Praticing with inheritance and super() \
-Lesson 18: Practicing examples with decorators
+Lesson 18: Practicing examples with decorators \
+Lesson 19: Overloading special operators (addition)